 See which template you've installed

-The template that's currently live on your site is at the top of Templates panel.
+The template that's currently live on your site is at the top of Template panel.
 It has a Live label next to its name.

-If you're previewing another template, that template has a Previewing label on it in the Templates panel.
+If you're previewing another template, that template has a Previewing label on it in the Template panel.
 When you’re logged in, you'll also see a bottom bar that shows the previewed template's name.

 Find an installed template